soarlab/lgbtq-problem-set/README.md

 * What proportion of in-person Election Day 2020 votes would you expect Biden receives?
 * What proportion of in-person Election Day 2020 votes would you expect Trump receives?
 * What proportion of mail-in votes would you expect Biden receives in the 2020 election?
-* What proportion of mail-in votes would you expect Trump receives in the 2020 election?<br/>
+* What proportion of mail-in votes would you expect Trump receives in the 2020 election?

 [SOURCE](https://news.gallup.com/poll/315734/party-preferences-swung-sharply-toward-democrats.aspx)<br/>
 [SOURCE](https://www.wsj.com/articles/biden-supporters-more-likely-than-trumps-to-vote-by-mail-poll-shows-11597683600)